 Email your request or call 763-279-4263.

 Share Your Story

 "I run art groups for women and men who been affected by sexual and domestic violence at a center in Faribault called Hope Center.
-When I went to school at Perpich I learned how art could save the world.
-How healing it can be so healing.
+When I went to school at Perpich, I learned how art could save the world.
+How healing it can be.
 I love this school.
 Love what it taught me because I feel like I can show people why now, art can save the world."

 "[Perpich] helped me grow as an artist and a person."

 "Perpich absolutely changed my life.
 It validated in me something I couldn’t understand at a young age…that I wanted to be around creative people and to learn from teachers with big brains and open hearts.
 I devoured everything the school had to offer."